This free hat knitting pattern is quick and easy and comes in 8 sizes. So you can knit matching hats for all the family!

 End with a wrong side row.

-Do another 3 rows of stockinette as above.
+Do 3 more rows of stockinette as per 1st decreases.

 Purl 1 row